w3f/Grants-Program/applications/QSTN: Redefining data, De-Fi and NFTs on Substrate.md

 If you've already started implementing your project or it is part of a larger repository, please provide a link and a description of the code here.
 In any case, please provide some documentation on the research and other work you have conducted before applying.
 This could be:

--  Here is a link to the proposed functionality we wish to implement on DOT that has been completed on NEAR - https://drive.google.com/drive/folders/1AlOA2H8PE9RWnuXsSxvrBszCOVxkclrE?usp=sharing
+- Here is a link to the proposed functionality - https://drive.google.com/drive/folders/1AlOA2H8PE9RWnuXsSxvrBszCOVxkclrE?usp=sharing
 - Here are links relevant to the problem - Article 1: https://www.npr.org/2021/02/25/971460327/tiktok-to-pay-92-million-to-settle-class-action-suit-over-theft-of-personal-data
 Article 2: https://www.reuters.com/technology/metas-facebook-pay-90-million-settle-privacy-lawsuit-over-user-tracking-2022-02-15/
 Article 3: https://news.bloomberglaw.com/litigation/google-plus-7-5-million-privacy-settlement-gets-final-nod